Social Media Videos

 • Try to minimize as much background noise as possible from various sources.

-Make no mistake that is just a rough overview of what needs to be done, but it should give you a fairly solid idea of how you can improve the audio quality.
+Make no mistake, that is just a rough overview of what needs to be done.
+However, it should give you a fairly solid idea of how you can improve the audio quality.

 Encode the Video in the Right Format and Settings: